Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

 == A simple baseline distributed SPSC <distributed-spsc>

-The two algorithms we propose here both utilize a distributed SPSC data structure, which we will present first.
+For prototyping, the two MPSC queue wrapper algorithms we propose here both utilize a baseline distributed SPSC data structure, which we will present first.
 For implementation simplicity, we present a bounded SPSC, effectively make our proposed algorithms support only a bounded number of elements.
 However, one can trivially substitute another distributed unbounded SPSC to make our proposed algorithms support an unbounded number of elements, as long as this SPSC supports the same interface as ours.

 Placement-wise, all shared data in this SPSC is hosted on the enqueuer.